-Module: Employment and Social Security Law
+Module: Employment and Social So ecurity Law

-Course content: Individual Employment Law, Collectiv Resource Management in organization 1 0 •
+Course content: Individual Employment Law, Collect Resource Management in organization

-Educational and Qualification Objectives: Students have knowledge of basic terms and principals of the German and European employment law, as well as the given jurisprudence of the supreme court.
-They understand the interaction between individual and collective legal instruments.
+Educational and Qualification Objection Students have knowledge of basic term employment law, as well as the given the interaction between individual and ectives: ms and principals of the Gern jurisprudence of the suprem man and European e court.
+They understand

+Prerequisites: a concentre legar monantinenti

-Prerequisites: Required: none
+Required: none

-In regard to content: Basic knowledge ge of civil law.
+In regard to content: Basic knowled ge of civil law.

 Courses and course structure: Hrs/wk per ECTS

-Lastura Semester
+Semester

+Lecture/Excercise

-Lecture Individual Employment Law 4 6
+Individual Employment Law 4 6

-Lecture • Ũ
+Lecture

 Collective Employment Law 4 6

 Lecture

 Social Security Law 2 4

 Labour Law and Human Resource 2 4

-Management 16
+Management

 Total ECTS for module: 16

-Form and extent of examination Partial Examinations: Individual Employment Law, Collective Employment Law, Social Security Law: an oral exam or a (written) exam at the end of the semester.
+Form and extent of examination Partial Examinations:

+Individual Employment Law, Collective aw, Collective

+Employment Law, Social

+at the end of the semester.

 The person responsible for the module will announce the form of the examination at the beginning of the spring semester.

-The grade for the module is computed out of the (arithmetic) average ECTS points of all graded partial examinations.
+The grade for the module is computed out of the

+(arithmetic) average ECTS points of all graded

+partial examinations.

 Lecturer/person responsible for module N.N.

-Duration of module 1 year, Start: spring seme ster
+Duration of module 1 year, Start: spring semester

 Cycle of curriculum spring semester: Individual Employment Law fall semester: Collective Employment Law, Social Security Law

 Language German

-Applicability Mannheim Master in Mar nagement
+Applicability Mannheim Master in Management

+Аррисалицу wannienn waster in wan ugement